wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 ### Dify Education Coupon

 Your account will receive a Dify Education coupon after verification.
-Use this coupon to get discounts on Dify Professional Plan subscription.
+Use this coupon to get discounts on the Dify Professional subscription plan.

 {% hint style="info" %}
 Discount: **50%**